tobyqin/testcube/README.md

 ## FAQ

 More questions about TestCube will be answered at  [FAQ](/testcube/static/docs/faq.md).
+You can find an xmind file in `/docs` folder, that is the original design and prototype.

 ## License

 MIT